It's PRIME time: Progressive Research and Innovative Mutual Exploration Fund

 A novel internal funding mechanism called the Northern PRIME fund addresses challenges related to current funding trends by offering a) greater seed money for proposed projects with potentially impactful outcomes and high likelihood of success in external competitions and b) extensive opportunity for networking and cross-disciplinary collaboration that can facilitate tackling of substantive concepts.

-The due date for the third annual PRIME Fund competition is August 1, 2017.
+The due date for the fourth annual PRIME Fund competition is July 20, 2018.

 PRIME at a glance

 - Funding of up $20,000 per team for 1 year projects

 - Intensive hands-on opportunity for students: Projects must include student involvement (minimum of 2) working hands-on in the scholarly activity

 - Minimum of 1 quantifiable deliverable (publication or equivalent such as an art display, or substantive preliminary data set)

 - Synopsis of project and achieved outcomes will be published on the PRIME website and other NMU marketing products

 - Submission of a proposal to an external funding agency within 1 year of PRIME project completion.

 - Additional opportunity for student involvement in scholarship projects, offering intensive, hands-on experience in their chosen discipline and related disciplines.

 - Increased collaboration among faculty/staff, which will facilitate larger-scale projects resulting in greater external funding potential.